Double-Dot-Interactive/Bevy_Game_Blog/First Ui Steps.md

 Can you spot it?
 The `widget_name` parameter thats required for `kayak_ui` to identify which widget is which, is a `ButtonProps` name on the `MainMenuBundle`, it should have been `MainMenuProps`.
 This was essentially causing `kayak_ui` to give the wrong entity to the widget render function.
 Ultimately this error occurred because I copied some previous code for the `impl Default` and modified it slightly yet not completely for the `MainMenuBundle`.

 ### What I learned
 1. No matter what trust the process of debugging.
 Obviously every instance of debugging is unique and may require modifications to the original process.
-However in some way it branches off from the start.
+However in most cases it branches off from the start.
+In addition, even though I did a poor job of step one I still found the underline issue in step four.

 2. Always check the code you copied to make sure any fallacies are corrected as this can become cumbersome to debug later as we’ve learned.